 California Attorney General Inquiry.
 The Company reached a settlement with the California Attorney General to resolve the inquiry received in the second quarter of 2004 regarding the Company's business practices in California with respect to cash prices and its membership program.
-Under the terms of the settlement, which has now been documented and approved by the court, the Company will create a restitution fund in the amount of approximately \$9.6 million in cash, to be distributed to certain groups of customers (1) who entered into rental-purchase agreements and acquired ownership of property under those rental-purchase agreements between November 1, 2004 and November 16, 2006 and that were still active as of November 16, 2006, or (3) who purchased new memberships in the Rent-A-Center Preferred Customer Club between November 1, 2004 and November 16, 2006.
+Under the terms of the settlement, which has now been documented and approved by the court, the Company will create a restitution fund in the amount of approximately \$9.6 million in cash, to be distributed to certain groups of customers (1) who entered into rental-purchase agreements and acquired ownership of property under those rental-purchase agreements between November 1, 2004 and November 16, 2006, (2) who entered into rental-purchase agreements between November 1, 2004 and November 16, 2006 and that were still active as of November 16, 2006, or (3) who purchased new memberships in the Rent-A-Center Preferred Customer Club between November 1, 2004 and November 16, 2006.
 Restitution checks will contain a restrictive endorsement releasing the Company from claims that arise from or relate to the cash price set forth in the rental purchase agreement and the customer's purchase of the Preferred Customer Club.
-The Company is in the process of selecting a settlement administrator to the cash price in future rental purchase agreements to the second quarter of 2007.
+The Company is in the process of selecting a settlement administrator to implement the restitution program and expects to fund the restitution account in the second quarter of 2007.
 The Company also entered into an injunction (i) limiting the cash price, total of payments and purchase option price in future rental purchase agreements to the specified limits on prices set forth in the recent amendment to the Karnette Rental-Purchase Act, which became effective as of January 1, 2007 and (ii) governing certain business practices with respect to its club program.
 In addition, the Company will cause the reversion amount in the Griego settlement fund to be paid to the Attorney General.
 Finally, the Company agreed to a civil penalty in the amount of \$750,000.
 Under the terms of the settlement, any unclaimed restitution funds at the conclusion of the restitution period will be paid to the Attorney General.
-In connection with the settlement, the Company did
+In connection with the settlement, the Company did not admit liability for its past business practices in California.
+To account for the aforementioned costs, as well as the Company's attorneys' fees, the Company recorded a pre-tax charge of \$10.35 million in the third quarter of 2006.